hoppscotch/docs/content/en/quickstart/tests.md

 ### .env.getResolve("variable")

 Retrives the value of the selected environment's variable recursively.
-Excepts a environment variable as an argument.
+Accepts a environment variable as an argument.

 ```javascript
 pw.env.getResolve("variable");